ELIXIR-IIB-training/website/_posts/2019-05-07-SingleCell-Pozzuoli.md

 <br>

 ## Travel Grants
 Five travel grants of  EUR 200 will be available for candidates that will be accepted.
-If you are interested in applying for a travel grant please email organizer after you have been selected.
+If you are interested in applying for a travel grant please state it in the application form.

 ## Accomodation
-We suggest these three options for acccomodation:
+We suggest the three options listed below for acccomodation.
+Transfer between hotels and the course venue will be available for free.

 | hotel          | website                     | booking code | single occupancy | twin occupancy  |
 |----------------|-----------------------------|--------------|-----------------------------------|----------------------------------|